wp-perf/splash/README.md

-# ToiBox | WordPress Starter Plugin
+# Splash Page by WP Perf